stargate/stargate-grpc-go-client/README.md

 ### Querying

-A simple query can be performed by passing a CQL query to the client
+A simple query can be performed by passing a CQL query to the client:

 ```go
 query := &pb.Query{